Patient safety: Pay for performance (P4P)

-There is widespread international interest in health care pay-for-performance programs in a range of countries, including the United Kingdom, United States, Australia, Canada, Germany, the Netherlands, and New Zealand.
+There is widespread international interest in health care pay-for-performance programs in a range of countries, including Australia, Canada, Germany, the Netherlands, New Zealand, the United Kingdom, and the United States.

 United Kingdom

-In the United Kingdom, the National Health Service (NHS) began an ambitious pay for performance initiative in 2004, known as the Quality and Outcomes Framework (QOF).
+In the United Kingdom, the National Health Service (NHS) began an ambitious pay-for-performance initiative in 2004, known as the Quality and Outcomes Framework (QOF).
 General practitioners agreed to increases in existing income according to performance with respect to 146 quality indicators covering clinical care for 10 chronic diseases, organization of care, and patient experience.
-Unlike proposed quality incentive programs in the United States, funding for primary care was increased 20% over previous levels.
+Unlike proposed quality incentive programs in the United States, funding for primary care was increased by 20% over previous levels.
 This allowed practices to invest in extra staff and technology; 90% of general practitioners use the NHS Electronic Prescription Service, and up to 50% use electronic health records for the majority of clinical care.
 Early analysis showed that substantially increasing physicians' pay based on their success in meeting quality performance measures is successful.
 The 8,000 family practitioners included in the study earned an average of $40,000 more by collecting nearly 97% of the points available.

 A component of this program, known as exception reporting, allows physicians to use criteria to exclude individual patients from the quality calculations that determine physician reimbursement.
 There was initial concern that exception reporting would allow inappropriate exclusion of patients in whom targets were missed ("gaming").
 However, a 2008 study has shown little evidence of widespread gaming.

 United States

-In the United States, Medicare has various pay-for-performance ("P4P") initiatives in offices, clinics and hospitals, seeking to improving quality and avoid unnecessary health care costs.
+In the United States, Medicare has various pay-for-performance ("P4P") initiatives in offices, clinics, and hospitals, seeking to improve quality and avoid unnecessary healthcare costs.
 The Centers for Medicare and Medicaid Services (CMS) has several demonstration projects underway offering compensation for improvements: